scizeron/eureka/README.md

 see NIWSDiscoveryPing.java for more details.

 NIWSDiscoveryPing is instanciated in the EurekaRibbonClientConfiguration class if no other IPing class was previously instanciated.
-In this case, if the default behaviour is troublesome, a real Ping can be registred to do a real ping and discard the DOWN servers in the load balancer servers list.
+In this case, if the default behaviour is troublesome, a real Ping can be registered to do a real ping but the Discovery update override it.

+Ensure the lease expiration be enabled.